 Latané and Darley (1970) produced a step-by-step explanation of how people decide whether or not to help in an emergency.
 The five steps are:

 - People must be consciously aware or notice that the situation is an emergency.
 Sometimes minor life circumstances, such as how much of a rush a person is in prevents them from recognizing someone else in distress.
 Darley and Batson (1973) concluded that seminary students who were rushing to give a presentation were much less likely to help an injured fellow student who was groaning in a doorway than those who were not rushing.
 The student’s personality scores were not a predictor of helping nor on the topic of the sermon because half of the students were about to give a sermon on the parable of the Good Samaritan.

 - People must interpret the situation or event as being an emergency.
 When others are present, people are more likely to assume an emergency is something that is not harmful.
 This occurs because people look to see others’ reactions and when they realize that everyone else has a blank expression, they believe there must be no danger.

-- Latané and Darley (1970) confirm this hypothesis by asking people to sit in a room where white smoke began pouring out of a vent.
+- Latané and Darley (1970) confirm this hypothesis by asking people to sit in a room where white smoke began pouring out of the vent.
 The more people there were in the area the less likely anyone was to seek help and the longer they took to provide assistance.
 People in groups will convince each other that nothing is wrong and gain false reassurance from each other.
 Someone must assume responsibility.
 When there are many witnesses, there is diffusion of accountability, the phenomenon whereby each person’s sense of responsibility to help decreases as the number of witnesses’ increases.
 Everyone assumes that someone else will help, and as a result, no one helps.